Yushi5058/dotfiles/readme.md

 # Dotfiles

-Sane configuration and minimalistic one.
+These dotfiles are managed by : **Gnu Stow**.

 ## Overview

 - OS : Linux
 - Distro : Arch
 - WM : Sway
-- Code Editor : Neovim
+- Code Editor : Neovim / VS Code.
 - Terminal : Wezterm

-## Apps

-There will be a text file with the most apps I use soon.

 _Note:_ Things might be all over the place.
 So maybe is it insane in the end?